kelseykm/vcard4/README.md

 * This function is for parsing version 4.0 vCards

-* It returns an object containing the parsed vCard
+* It returns an object containing the parsed vCard or an array containing the parsed vCards if the vcard passed contained multiple contacts (vcards) within.

 * ```parse``` should be called with a single argument of type string, that is a properly formatted version 4.0 vCard